-If you use Microsoft Access 2007 or higher, then you have to change the provider string at the "Options" (Click the tab "Tools" and select "Options").
+If you use Microsoft Access 2007 or higher, then you have to change the provider string in the "Options" (Click the tab "Tools" and select "Options").

-For example you want to change the standard settings from Microsoft Office Version 2003 to Version 2010, then you have to change the provider from 'Microsoft.Jet.OLEDB.4.0' to 'Microsoft.ACE.OLEDB.12.0'.
+For example if you want to change the standard settings from Microsoft Office Version 2003 to Version 2010, you have to change the provider from 'Microsoft.Jet.OLEDB.4.0' to 'Microsoft.ACE.OLEDB.12.0'.

 As Iris is developing rapidly, you should consult the table definition in the Access databases supplied by Iris.
 The Iris Reference Guide is updated with every new version of Iris.

 Yes, Iris detects access conflicts and warns the coder if the record has been changed by another user.
 This should be avoided because it can result in data loss.
 The same warning occurs when using Iris on a write-protected database.

 We use Windows or user authentication.
 Iris doesn't manage application roles at the moment.
 This is something that could be implemented later if there is a strong need.

 "U" stands for Unknown and "N" for No. These values appear in the certificate database in the Ident table in columns like AutopsyRequested, AutopsyUsed, RecentSurgery, Stillbirth and MultiplePregnancy.
 These text fields are optional.

 No, it is not possible to run Iris on other programs.
 There is no specific program to process batch coding.
 However, Iris can be launched two times on the same machine: One, for instance, can process a lot in batch, while the other can be used to process another lot in interactive mode.
 Note that the two lots must be different, otherwise access conflicts may occur.
 This way the coders do not lose time for batch processing before they start coding.